Janet L. Springer: Career

 Springer furthered her ballet pedagogical studies at the White Nights teachers courses at the Vaganova Academy in St. Petersburg, Russia.

 Springer was the artistic and executive director of the Ballet Center, Community Music School of Buffalo, New York for eight years.
-She was the Artistic Director of the Colorado Ballet Company and School in Pueblo, Colorado, and the founder of the Colorado Outdoor Performing Arts Association.
-She also taught at the Boston Ballet School for two years.
+She was the artistic director of the Colorado Ballet Company and School in Pueblo, Colorado, and the founder of the Colorado Outdoor Performing Arts Association.
+She also taught at the Boston Ballet School for two years under Anna-Marie Holmes.
 Springer was the founding artistic director of the New York School of Classical Dance in New York City.
 She was also the director of the International Youth Ballet festival in the U.S. and St. Petersburg, Russia in association with Oleg Vinogradov She is currently the executive director of the non profit organization, Classical Dance Alliance, based in New York City.
-The organization hosts ballet teachers courses, featuring guest teachers such as Vladimir Kolesnekov who danced with the Kirov Ballet in St. Petersburg,Russia and Irina Kolpakova.
-She also teaches ballet teacher’s courses in classical dance at the Ana Köhler School of Dance in Lisbon, Portugal in conjunction with CID UNESCO International Dance Council.
+The organization hosts ballet teachers courses, featuring guest teachers such as Vladimir Kolesnekov who danced with the Kirov Ballet in St. Petersburg, Russia and Irina Kolpakova.
+She also teaches ballet teacher's courses in classical dance at the Ana Köhler School of Dance in Lisbon, Portugal in conjunction with CID UNESCO International Dance Council.

 Springer also produced and directed, Musical Compositions for Historical Dance Lessons, arranged and performed by pianist, Marina Gendel.